 Top 20 String Algorithm Questions from Coding Interviews

+In this article, we are going to see top 20 String based coding interview question and their solution to help programmers better prepare for interviews.
+The string is one of the most important data structure and available in almost every programming language e.g. Java, C, C++, Python, Perl, and Ruby.
+Though there implement differ but the essence remains same e.g. String is NULL terminated character array in C but String is an object in Java, again backed by character array.
+The string is also available on weekly typed language e.g. Python and Perl.
+This is why you will always find some String based coding question on programming interview.
+Even in your college days, you would have solved lots of coding problems based upon String like reversing String in place, checking if String is a palindrome, checking if two strings are an anagram of each other, calculating permutations of String etc. The coding questions from programming interviews are also not very different from that, but yes it gets slightly more difficult with your experience, For example, in your first few programming job interview, you may find questions like removing duplicates from String or replacing all spaces with %20, but as you get more experience and apply for senior developer position, you can expect tough questions about how to find the longest palindrome in a string or printing all permutations of String etc.

+This article contains both easy and difficult String coding questions for your preparation.
+I have not posted the solution right behind the problem so that you can give it a shot before checking solution.
+You can solve these String based coding question on any language of your choice e.g. C, C++, Java, Python or even Perl.
+For more coding and algorithmic questions, you can also check the Cracking the Coding Interview 6th Edition book, which contains over 150 Programming Questions and Solutions.

 20 String Algorithm based Coding Interview Questions

 Here is my collection of some of the most frequently asked String based coding questions from programming interview.
 Remember, there are many algorithms to solve the same problem, and you should know that, mainly to handle follow-up question better.
 Also remember to solve same question using both recursion and iteration, as interviewer really like to ask iterative version if you come up with recursive algorithm and vice-versa.
 Nevertheless, if you see your favorite question is not included in list, feel free to suggest, I will include it.
 You can also post question asked to you on your interview and you have not find its solution yet.
 Some questions are still unsolved or solution is not yet posted on my blog.
 Also difficult level increases as you move questions.